When we become pregnant one of the first burning questions we have is “what is my due date?”

 - Ask them if they took into account the length of your menstrual cycle and your ovulation cycle.

-- Ask them which due date calculation method they used.
+- Find out which due date calculation method they used.

 So, what IS my due date?